EmileDqy/Workout-Starter-Pack/README.md

 - Critical :
     - clean the code
+    - Use datetime instead of seconds for the timers
     - Fix the possible errors that can occure with the config file
     - Rename the project ?
 - High priority :